 The final output and analysis are tailored for the relevant, and appropriate, audiences to explain the story of the original question.
 This includes translating the data and narrative away from technical language into a format that is easily understood and read by all interested parties.
 This includes creating different and varied visualisations.

 The senior executive endorsement from all partners has been key in ensuring the full benefit of the pilot was realised.
 The pilot has begun to change cultural and behavioural approaches that are vital in sustaining the change as it transitions to business as usual.

 - Increasing collaboration - changing individual organisational behaviour to be more system focussed.

 - Upskilling existing staff to deliver the Data Journalist approach required to tailor the output to the audience and facilitate questions that resolve the problem rather than a focus on data integrity.

-An on-going review of analytical reports, aligning them to business needs, retiring reports than are no longer used or valid.
+- An ongoing review of analytical reports, aligning them to business needs, retiring reports that are no longer used or valid.

 - Influencing other systems outside of Frimley that have begun to adopt elements of the approach.